Nikesh Arora

-Nikesh Arora (born February 9, 1968) is an Indian-American business executive.
-He has been the chairman and chief executive officer of the American cybersecurity company Palo Alto Networks since June 2018.
+Nikesh Arora (born February 9, 1968) is an Indian-American billionaire business executive.
+He is currently the chairman and chief executive officer of the American cybersecurity company Palo Alto Networks.

 Arora was formerly a senior executive at Google and president of SoftBank Group from October 2014 to June 2016.
 According to the Bloomberg Billionaires Index, his net worth was estimated at $1.5 billion in early 2024.

 Early life

-Nikesh Arora was born to an Indian Air Force officer in a Punjabi family, Arora completed his schooling at The Air Force School, and went on to graduate from Indian Institute of Technology, Banaras Hindu University (presently IIT (BHU)) in Varanasi, India, with a Bachelors in Engineering in Electrical Engineering in 1989.
+Nikesh Arora was born to a Punjabi family in Ghaziabad.
+His father is an Indian Air Force officer.
+Arora went to high school at The Air Force School.

+He later went on to graduate from the Indian Institute of Technology, Banaras Hindu University in Varanasi, India, with a Bachelors in Electrical Engineering in 1989.
 He holds a M.S. degree in finance from Boston College and an MBA from Northeastern University.
 He has held the CFA designation since 1999.

 Career

+Fidelity Investments

+Arora began his career at Fidelity Investments in 1992, holding a variety of finance and technology management positions, rising to vice president, finance of Fidelity Technologies.

 T-Motion PLC

 In 2000, Arora established T-Motion, a subsidiary within Deutsche Telekom.
 In 2002, T-Motion was integrated into T-Mobile's core services.